med0amine/final-year-project/README.md

 For more information on the project, please consult the pfe-final.pdf file (the file is in French).

-This project is my own personal property, and thanks To Ammiral, Aste Engineering, Best Buy Tunisie, Sfzx Lazer, and TIM for sponsoring this project
+This project is my own personal property, and thanks To Ammiral, Aste Engineering, Best Buy Tunisie, Sfax Lazer, and TIM for sponsoring this project